Cooperative networks and Hodge-Shapley value: Extension of the Shapley value via random coalition processes

-In light of this characterization of the component values, our conditions A1--A5 can be viewed as a completion of Shapley's original four axioms.
-Among these, first of all, A1 and A4 are natural analogues of the corresponding Shapley axioms.

-The condition in A2 is the same as if the players $i,j$ switched labels.
-We can interpret as follows: if the contributions of $i,j$ are interchanged, so are their payoffs.

-A3 states that if $\mathrm{d}_i v=0$, everything is the same as if $i$ is not present.
-In other words, if player $i$ contributes no marginal value, the reward of the rest is independent of the null player $i$'s participation, thus the player $i$ receives nothing by efficiency.
-So $\Phi_i [v] \equiv 0$ is a consequence rather than a part of the axioms.

-We see that A1--A4 are a natural extension of the Shapley axioms now to deal with different numbers of players $N$ and coalitions $S$, as well as their symmetric counterpart $S^{ij}$.
-In particular, A1--A4 will determine the Shapley value $v_i([N])$.
-However, A1--A4 appear to be insufficient to fully determine $v_i(S)$ for all coalitions $S \subset [N]$, and our observation is that the reflection condition A5 appears to be the key to complement A1--A4, on which we will now elaborate.

-Recall that in the Shapley formula \eqref{eqn:shapley}, the coalition formation is supposed to be only increasing, with each step resulting in a player joining a given coalition.
-In contrast, let us consider a {\em random coalition process}, described by the canonical Markov chain $(X^S_n)_{n \in \N_0}$ on the state space $\cV$ in \eqref{oldG} with initial state $X_0 = S \in \cV$, equipped with the transition probability $p_{S,T}$ from a state $S$ to $T$ given by
+Next, recall that in the Shapley formula \eqref{eqn:shapleyPermutation}, the coalition formation is supposed to be only increasing, with each step resulting in a player joining a given coalition.
+In contrast, consider an example of a random coalition process, described by the canonical Markov chain $(X_t)_{t \in \N_0}$ ($\N_0 := \N \cup \{0\}$) on the coalition space $\cV$ in \eqref{oldG} with $X_0 = \emptyset$, equipped with the transition probability $p_{S,T}$ from a state $S$ to $T$ as follows:

-In other words, the process is an unbiased random walk on the hypercube graph, describing the canonical coalition progression in which every player has an equal chance of joining or leaving the current coalition state at any time.
+\eqref{MC} may be interpreted as the value allocator's best estimate that each player has a similar likelihood of joining or leaving the given coalition at any time (before any actual coalition begins).
+We emphasize the coalition process now allows a player to not only join but also leave the current coalition, i.e., the transition from $S$ to $S \setminus \{i\}$ is possible.